DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 The Scheduler's visualization plugins provide a rich API to customize its elements' appearance.
 Examples of the most popular customization tasks are described below.

 For example, the `WeekView` plugin allows you to customize the appearance of the layout by override these [properties](../reference/week-view.md/#properties).
-The following sample demonstrated how to use the `timeTableCellComponent` and `dayScaleCellComponent` and highlight current date and weekends.
+The following sample demonstrates how to use the `timeTableCellComponent` and `dayScaleCellComponent` and highlight current date and weekends.

 .embedded-demo({ "path": "scheduler-basic/custom-template", "showThemeSelector": true })